Afsana-Setu/E-Commerce-Website-Krishi-Banijjo-/README.md

 2. **Setup the Database:**
    - Import the provided SQL file into your MySQL database.
-   - Update the database configuration in `config.php` file with your MySQL credentials.
+   - Update the database configuration in the `config.php` file with your MySQL credentials.

 3. **Run the Server:**
    - Use a local server like XAMPP or WAMP to host the website.